maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - **Every value in Rust is of a specific data type**
   - **All types of all variables must be known at compile time**
 - Compiler can infer the type based on the value
-  - *However, when many types are possible (E.g. integers), we must add a type annotation*
+  - *However, when many types are possible (E.g. integers), we must specify a type annotation*

 ```rs
 // Explicit type: Unsigned Integer-32